 As technology becomes increasingly pervasive in our lives, there's a growing need for skills in managing the digital world, and in understanding the social impact of computing and the big picture of how people and technology connect.
 Informatics focuses on putting information technology to work solving today's problems in healthcare, privacy, security, education, poverty, and the environment.
 Your BS in Informatics will prepare you to develop technology solutions that address and anticipate the needs of today's world.

-A BS in Informatics prepares you for work in technology start-ups, health information systems, human-computer interaction, sustainability, and technology research, opening the door to such careers as:
+The IU Online Bachelor of Science in Informatics prepares you for work in technology start-ups, health information systems, human-computer interaction, sustainability, and technology research, opening the door to such careers as:

 - User experience designer